saneef/eleventy-plugin-git-commit-date/README.md

 🌏 This plugin is made primarily to populate `<updated>` fields in an RSS feed.
 Here is [a blog post on how to use this plugin](https://saneef.com/tutorials/fix-dates-on-eleventy-rss-feeds/) with [`eleventy-plugin-rss`](https://www.11ty.dev/docs/plugins/rss/).

-⚠️ Getting Git commit date is a bit slow (\~50ms for each path).
-So, use it sparingly.
-It's recommended to call this filter within a production flag.
+⚠️ Git commit date is a bit slow.
+So, it's recommended to call this filter within a production flag.

 ## Usage